when do you need a cosigner for a car

 When You Want to Get a Better Rate

-If you qualify for a car loan on your own, a lender cannot require you to have a cosigner.
-It may still be beneficial to have one, however.
+If you qualify for a car loan on your own, a lender cannot require you to have a cosigner, but it may still be beneficial to have one.
 A cosigner can help you secure the best loan terms, including the lowest interest rate.
 The average loan rate on a new vehicle for prime borrowers (those with credit scores of 661-780) was 6.4% by the middle of 2023, according to the credit bureau Experian.
 The rate for subprime borrowers (601-660 credit scores) was nearly twice as high at 11.7%.
 Based on this data, submitting a car loan application with a credit score just 60 points higher could cut your loan interest nearly in half.

 It’s important to know, however, that lenders apply loan rates differently, Lyons says.
 “Some lenders will assign the rate depending on the highest credit score, some the average, some the lowest and others, based on the credit score of the individual the vehicle is registered to.”